bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] If I hit the clear filter button when some of my outputs or results don't have activities, they get greyed out, this is a false match.

+## 2014-03-25 09:57 Tuesday

+- [ ] I cam click on the ionput field under a multi line input in result heading if it has mutiple lines, add bug